VI. Processing of your contact requests

 If no employment relationship is subsequently established, your application documents will be deleted three months after notification of the rejection decision, unless this is contrary to any legitimate interest of the data controller – for example, the burden of proof in proceedings under the General Act on Equal Treatment (AGG).
 Should we be interested in saving your application documents for a longer period of time, in order to consider your application at a later date, we will ask for your consent.
 If an employment contract is concluded following the application procedure, the data you provide will be stored for the purpose of processing the employment relationship in compliance with the relevant statutory provisions.

-IX.
+VIII.
 Presence in social networks

 We operate on